BG3-Community-Library-Team/bg3-community/Tutorials/patch7-troubleshooting.md

 **Does Script Extender work?**
 - Yes.
 Script Extender works

+**Is Script Extender included in Patch 7?**
+- No. You still need to [install](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-Script-Extender) it

 **Why are mods that use Script Extender not on Mod.io?**
 - The official toolkits do not support SE, which means that no SE mods can be uploaded to Mod.io.
 - To clarify, the only way modders can upload a mod to mod.io, is to use the official toolkit.
 Mods, such as ones on NexusMods, cannot be simply dragged and dropped to convert using the toolkit.
 Since SE is not supported on the toolkit, there is no way to convert SE mods using the tool and upload to mod.io.